mamorett/tengrai_downloader/README.md

 4. Select the `page` workflow from your list.
 5. Click on the "Run" button to execute the workflow.
 6. The workflow will automatically iterate through each of the 20 image sets and download all images within them.

+### Download Upscaled only Images in Each of the 20 Image Sets in Browse Mode using `page-upscales` Workflow
+1. Navigate to [Tengr.ai](https://tengr.ai) and log in to your account.
+2. Switch to the "Browse" mode where you can see multiple image sets.
+3. Open the Automa extension.
+4. Select the `page-upscales` workflow from your list.
+5. Click on the "Run" button to execute the workflow.
+6. The workflow will automatically iterate through each of the 20 image sets and download images which are upscaled within them.

 ## Notes
 - Ensure you have the latest version of Chrome for the best experience with the Automa extension.